rootsandberries/irm-r-and-litsearchr/02-create-working-directory.md

 {: .callout}

 ## Set your working directory
 The **working directory** is the location on your computer R will use for reading and writing files.
 Use `getwd()` to print your current working directory to the console.
 Use `setwd()` to set your working directory.
+This is particularly important if you are working in the deskstop version of RStudio.

 ~~~
 # Determine which directory your R session is using as its current working directory using getwd().